The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 The implications from a venue perspective are shown in Figure \ref{fig:social_analysis}g-h.
 The rank-size distribution of venue visits (Figure \ref{fig:social_analysis}g) shows that ItemKNN largely preserves the pattern of venue visits across adoption levels, with only minor variation in the long tail.
-The Lorenz curves (Figure \ref{fig:social_analysis}h) reveal a slight shift toward greater equality under full adoption of ItemKNN, as its curve moves marginally closer to the diagonal compared to the null adoption scenario.
-This indicates a modest reduction in the inequality of venue visits, although the overall pattern remains similar.
-Overall, ItemKNN preserves the existing structure of user interactions and venue usage.
-Unlike more complex algorithms, it avoids concentrating visits or reinforcing strong social cores, instead maintaining a relatively stable distribution of co-location and visits across the system.
+The Lorenz curves (Figure \ref{fig:social_analysis}h) reveal a slight shift towards greater equality under full adoption of ItemKNN, as its curve moves marginally closer to the diagonal compared to the null adoption scenario.
+This indicates a modest reduction in the inequality of venue visits, although the general pattern remains similar.

+Overall, the feedback loop involving ItemKNN preserves the existing structure of user interactions and venue usage.
+Unlike more sophisticated recommender systems, it avoids concentrating visits or reinforcing strong social cores, instead maintaining a relatively stable distribution of co-location and visits across the system.